apache/doris/docs/en/docs/data-table/index/inverted-index.md

 +---------+
 1 row in set (0.01 sec)

--- 对于数值类型USING INVERTED，不用指定分词
--- ALTER TABLE t ADD INDEX 是第二种建索引的语法 mysql> ALTER TABLE hackernews_1m ADD INDEX idx_parent(parent) USING INVERTED;
+-- do not use word parser for numeric type USING INVERTED -- use the second syntax ALTER TABLE mysql> ALTER TABLE hackernews_1m ADD INDEX idx_parent(parent) USING INVERTED;
 Query OK, 0 rows affected (0.01 sec)